Bwing2/challenge_1/README.md

 ## Description

-This project challenged me to refactor code that has already been written.
+As a software developer, this project challenged me to refactor code that has already been written.
 I accomplished this by adding alt notes to images in the HTML file for accessibility.
 Id selectors were added to all of the body sections for better readability.
 There was a lot of redundant information in the CSS file, mainly the divs underneath the different body sections.
 I created new divs to cut down on the amount of repeated information.
 I also reformatted the CSS file to better follow HTML structure.
 I had a challenging time figuring out what could and couldn't be combined, and correct selector placement on the CSS file.
 I learned a lot about structuring and the importance of comments in my code.

 ## Installation